-Your link should direct users to a relevant destination within your app.
-For example, if your event is live, you can link directly to the event or, if your event hasn’t started, you might direct users to a landing page that builds anticipation and reminds them when to return.
-Make sure to provide a way for users to return to your main app experience.
+Be thoughtful about the most relevant destination to direct users.
+If your event is live, you can link directly to the event.
+If your event hasn’t started, you might direct users to a landing page that builds anticipation and reminds them when to return.
+If a user is new to your app, consider taking them through any necessary onboarding before directing them to the event.
+Always provide a way for users to return to your main app experience.

 Indicate your event purpose.
 Offering in-app events in your app or game can encourage new users to try it, provide existing users with new ways to enjoy your app, and give former users reasons to return.
 Many in-app events are appropriate for all of these purposes, but you may create in-app events that are primarily intended for one of these reasons.
 Choose the option that best fits your event’s purpose: